divolte/divolte-collector/docs/getting_started.rst

       }
     }
   }

+Note that you need to create these directories on HDFS prior to starting Divolte Collector.
+It will not startup if the directories do not exist.

 If you have a working HDFS setup and a directory with the appropriate configuration files, Divolte Collector will use them automatically if a HADOOP_CONF_DIR environment variable is set pointing to that directory.
 Otherwise, it is possible to tell Divolte Collector directly about your HDFS location from the configuration::